perstarke-webdev/oneflow-jekyll-theme/README.md

 Therefore, it's not available as a classic gem-based Jekyll theme, but as a ready-to-use GitHub repository that you just need to fork and clone.
 So, get ahead and make a fork of this repository, rename it if you like to suit the name of the site you want to create, locally clone it, and directly start editing!

+Alternatively, you can just [download the theme as a zip file](/theme-download/oneflow-jekyll-theme.zip) to immediately get started.

 ### How to start a development docker container
 To test your website and see all of your changes in real-time without deploying it online, you can easily build your site locally.
 - Make sure you have [Bundler](https://bundler.io/) and [Docker](https://www.docker.com/) installed.